sinaro/prs-training-uio/README.md

 # Run the prsice analysis with the Rscript
 Rscript PRSice.R \
         # The rest of arguments (base etc) is the same as above.
 ```

 ## Questions and comments
 Please do no hesitate to get in touch with me in case you have any questions or comments (sina.rostami@farmasi.uio.no).
 A 30 to 45 minute Zoom meeting is scheduled for Friday, October 7th at 13.00 for those who would like to discuss anything related to this session (if interested, send an email).

 ## Acknowledgements
-I would like to thank Nasimeh Naseri who contributed to this document.
+I would like to thank Nasimeh Naseri who contributed to this document (compatibility with Mac OS).